sopherapps/you-hedge/README.md

 - Youtube data api has daily quotas of upto 10,000 currently
 - LG WebOS apps use JS/HTML/CSS with DB8 for data storage, and localStorage, sessionStorage.
-- LocalStorage does not get cleared when app is uninstalled, but sessionStorage should as it is attached to the session.
+- LocalStorage may not get cleared when app is uninstalled, but sessionStorage should as it is attached to the session.

 ### Requirements: